-For International applicants: all credentials and transcripts must include an original (no copies) plus an official English translation (if applicable).
+For international applicants: all credentials and transcripts must include an original (no copies) plus an official English translation (if applicable).
 The Registrar determines final evaluation of applicants' records.

 We recommend International applicants take the TOEFL or IELTS (not IETLS) prior to submitting their application and report the qualifying minimum scores.
 We should receive qualifying official TOEFL or IELTS scores within two weeks of your application submission.

 The minimum TOEFL score requirement is 100 Internet-based score (IBT), 250 computer-based (CBT) or 600 paper-based (PBT).
 The minimum IELTS score requirement is 7.0.
 Please allow appropriate time for test scheduling and the distribution of results.
 For testing information, go to ETS.org or IELTS.org.
-TOEFL or IELTS tests must be taken within 24 months of date of applying for the Conservatory.
+TOEFL or IELTS tests must be taken within 24 months of the date you apply to the Conservatory.

 Please have TOEFL and IELTS submit test results electronically.
 The AFI Conservatory testing code is 9760.

-Scores submitted by the applicant will not be deemed official.
+Scores submitted by the applicant are not official.